OrbintSoft/yauaa.netstandard/README.md

 You can download the .nuget package there: https://www.nuget.org/packages/OrbintSoft.Yauaa.NetStandard.Analyzer

-STATUS: 5.2-beta.2 latest stable, 5.3-alpha.x in progress
+STATUS: 5.3-beta.x latest stable
 =========

-You can consider the version 5.2-beta.2 stable and equivalent to the same 5.2 Java version in functionalities, for all features that are covered by unit testings.
+You can consider this version stable and equivalent to the same 5.3 Java version in features

-I can't release the version 5.2 as stable because I am planning a major code refactoring that will break the compabilities with public API.
+I can't release the version 5.3 as stable because I am planning a major code refactoring that will break the compabilities with public API.

 A stable version will be relased as soon as I complete the following tasks: